Set Decorators

 Where do you source furnishings in China?

-Our set decorators work with prop resources at Hengdian and Qingdao studios, plus antique markets in Beijing (Panjiayuan), Shanghai (Dongtai Road), and specialist dealers across all provinces.
+Our set decorators draw on the prop stores at Hengdian and Qingdao studios, the antique markets in Beijing (Panjiayuan) and Shanghai (Dongtai Road), and pro dealers across all provinces.
 We also source from traditional furniture workshops in Jiangsu and Zhejiang.

 Can you dress sets for Chinese period productions?

-Yes, our decorators have extensive experience with Tang, Song, Ming, Qing, and Republican-era Chinese settings.
-We source authentic period furniture and decorative items through specialist dealers, Hengdian's prop warehouses, and heritage collections.
+Yes.
+Our decorators have deep experience with Tang, Song, Ming, Qing, and Republican-era Chinese settings.
+We source real period furniture and decor through pro dealers, Hengdian's prop warehouses, and heritage collections.

 How do you handle productions filming across multiple Chinese cities?

-We coordinate set decorating logistics across Beijing, Shanghai, Hengdian, Qingdao, and regional locations.
-Our teams manage transport between provinces and maintain continuity across all sets regardless of geography.
+We run set decorating logistics across Beijing, Shanghai, Hengdian, Qingdao, and regional locations.
+Our teams handle transport between provinces and keep every set matching, no matter where it stands.

 What about custom fabrication?